Marmare314/numbify/src/lib.typ

 /// - numbering (str, function, array): If the numbering is a string or a function,
 ///   the numbering will be applied to the concatenation of the two arrays.
 ///   If the numbering is an array of two numberings, each numbering will be applied
-///   to the corresponding array and the results will be joined using the seperator.
+///   to the corresponding array and the results will be joined using the separator.
-/// - seperator (content): In case of an array-numbering, this seperator is used to join the individual numberings.
+/// - separator (content): In case of an array-numbering, this separator is used to join the individual numberings.
 /// - ..numbers (array): Either a sequence of integers or two arrays of integers.
 /// -> function
-#let numbify-numbering(numbering, seperator: ".", ..numbers) = {
+#let numbify-numbering(numbering, separator: ".", ..numbers) = {
   // TODO: make the logic easier and safer assert(numbers.named().len() == 0, message: "TODO")
   assert(numbers.pos().len() > 0, message: "TODO")